Frances Barber: Life and career

-In 2019, she starred in the Pet Shop Boys' musical Musik.
+In May 2022, Barber appeared as Lesley in series 8 episode 4 of BBC dark comedy series, Inside No. 9 (2022), in the episode titled "Love Is A Stranger".

 Political views

-Barber is a British unionist.
 She signed a letter supporting a No vote ahead of the 2014 Scottish independence referendum.
 After the Scottish National Party won 56 seats at the 2015 general election, she caused controversy after making comments on Twitter comparing the SNP to the Third Reich, further stating "God help us all is all I can say when the racist S.N.P. try to take over, England will react we will have civil war."

 She supported Remain during the 2016 United Kingdom European Union membership referendum.

 Barber urged a vote for the Labour Party at the 2017 UK general election.
 Critical of Labour leader Jeremy Corbyn, she said "I will vote Labour holding my nose.
 Urge you too."
 In September 2017, she resigned from the party, saying: "I can't belong to a party full of Misogyny, Anti-Semitism and Thuggery".
 In the 2019 United Kingdom general election, she backed the Liberal Democrats.

 In 2018, she was among the signatories to a letter published in The Observer arguing that debate surrounding reforms of the Gender Recognition Act were being silenced.
 In September 2020, she signed a further letter in support of J.K.
 Rowling, against what The Scotsman described as "the abuse and death threats" Rowling had received after publicising her views.